-It is essentially a clinical diagnosis with the imaging features of pneumonia, with no specific findings.
+It is a clinical diagnosis with the imaging features of pneumonia, with no specific findings.

-Areas of consolidation in unilateral or bilateral lung fields may be seen depending on severity.
+Areas of unilateral or bilateral consolidation may be seen depending on severity.

 Treatment and prognosis

 The early onset type has a better prognosis.
-High morbidity and mortality are seen patients with Hospital acquired pneumonia as they are already hospitalised for another condition.
+High morbidity and mortality are seen in patients with hospital-acquired pneumonias as they are already hospitalized for another condition.